-When I went to university, the lectures were sooooo boring.
+When I was at university, the lectures were sooooo boring.
 Why?
-I was sitting there listening to the lecturer drone on.
-It was worse when they read from the book.
+Because some lecturers drone on reading from their notes.
 And then there are the marketing pages that have long lists of features and endlessly go on about how good their product or service is.

 Just like my lecturer, emails with long sentences are tiring to read.
 To make them more readable, chop up long sentences.

 When we talk in a conversational setting, we don’t speak in long sentences.
 We break things up with short sentences and only a few sentences at a time.

 When you write, get to the point.
 Quickly.
 Paragraphs should be no more than four or five sentences.

 And don’t worry about the grammar police.
 We write to engage the reader, not get an A+ in English.